Chaos and localized phases in a two-body linear kicked rotor system: Linear Kicked Rotor

 \subsection{Spatially coupled LKR}

 To construct an interacting model with $N$ rotors, a straightforward choice is to couple the position variables of the rotors.
 One possibility is to generate a system with the Hamiltonian given by

 where $V(x_i)$ is the potential of $i$-th rotor and $H_{\rm int}(x_i - x_j)$ represents rotor-rotor interactions that is some function of $x_i - x_j$.
-If $V(x_i)$ and $H_{\rm int}(x_i - x_j)$ are chosen to be any smooth functions of position coordinates that can be expanded in a Fourier representation, then it was shown\cite{KesGanRef16} that integrals of motion will always exist for any value of $K$ and irrational values of $\alpha_i$.
-Consequently, such a system would not display chaotic dynamics.
-In the corresponding quantum regime, we anticipate that localization would be preserved as the absence of classical non-integrability strongly influences it in the problem \cite{RozGal17,KesGanRef16}.
-This type of dynamical many-body localization (DMBL) arises due to the presence of additional integrals of motion (IOM) bounded in momentum space \cite{KesGanRef16}.
-The non-interacting LKR system and the spatially interacting model in Eq. \ref {Hx-model} are both integrable and hence a correspondence between the classical and quantum regimes should be expected to exist.
+If $V(x_i)$ and $H_{\rm int}(x_i - x_j)$ are chosen to be any smooth functions of position coordinates that can be expanded in a Fourier representation, then it was shown\cite{KesGanRef16} that IOMs will always exist for any $K$ and irrational $\alpha_i$.
+Consequently, it would not display chaotic dynamics.
+In the corresponding quantum regime, we anticipate that localization would be preserved as the absence of classical non-integrability has a strong influence \cite{RozGal17,KesGanRef16}.
+This type of dynamical many-body localization (DMBL) arises due to the presence of additional IOMs bounded in momentum space \cite{KesGanRef16}.
+The non-interacting LKR and the spatially interacting model in Eq. \ref {Hx-model} are both integrable, and hence a correspondence between the classical and quantum regimes can be expected to exist.